alz2/RedditFlow/DEVELOPMENT.md

     * Update: played around with references so to abstract away data storage with `onCommentRecieve` and `onSubmissionRecieve`.
     * `RedditDayFlow` class abstracts `TimeSeriesPie` given number of rows and dataset.

-- [ ] Add info bubble when each point is clicked
+- [x] Add info bubble when each point is clicked (Andrew)
+    * click redirects to post
+    * hover displays some information about post